-Some of the workouts include gymnastic rings.
-What I consider one of the best pieces of equipment you can own to create a ton of workouts from the comfort of your own home.
+Gymnastic rings are one of the best pieces of equipment you can own.
+You can create a ton of workouts from the comfort of your own home.

-If you find it difficult to create time for workouts, I’ve got examples in this article using gymnastic rings.
+If you find it difficult to create time for workouts, I’ve got examples in this article using gymnastic rings or a suspension trainer.

 So without further ado, I give you my fitness equipment crush.
 The gymnastic rings and two gymnastic ring routines.